r0haaaan/fmp-jib-helloworld-sample/README.md

               </run>
             </image>
 ```
-3. Run `mvn docker:build` to build your image, it would be automatically pushed to docker hub.
+3. Run `mvn fabric8:build` to build your image, it would be automatically pushed to docker hub.
 ![alt text](https://i.imgur.com/Erx8w5d.png)